adamdecaf/nescala-2015/talks.md

 # A Sane Approach to (Micro)services
 By Toby Matejovsky (@tobym)

+## When should you use microservices?

+- When you have to coordinate two independent features for a deploy.
+  - If one breaks you have to rollback non-breaking (independent) changes.

 # Comparing functional error handling in Scalaz and Scalactic
 By Bill Venners